Breword/tmux/Control Mode.md

 text only, it can easily be parsed and used over *ssh(1)*.

-Control mode clients accept standard tmux commands and return their output, and additionally send control mode only information (mostly asynchronous notifications) prefixed by `%`.
+Control mode clients accept standard tmux commands and return their output, and additionally sends control mode only information (mostly asynchronous notifications) prefixed by `%`.
 The idea is that users of control mode use tmux commands (`new-window`, `list-sesssions`, `show-options`, and so on) to control tmux rather than duplicating a separate command set just for control mode.